rubyonjets/jets/docs/_docs/database/activerecord.md

 Jets also supports ActiveRecord and currently the PostgreSQL and MySQL.
 This is configured with your `Gemfile` and `config/database.yml`.

+### Database Adapter

+The default database adapter configured by [jets new](https://rubyonjets.com/reference/jets-new/) is MySQL.

+    jets new demo

+If you would like to use PostgreSQL instead, use:

+    jets new demo --database=postgresql

 ## Migrations

 Here's an example of creating migrations: